 Democrats are considering trying to make it harder for owners of so-called S corporations to avoid paying Social Security and Medicare payroll taxes on some of their earnings, said a Senate Democratic aide speaking on condition of anonymity to reveal an emerging party strategy.

 Though decisions have not been finalized, the proposal would affect such companies with earnings of at least $250,000 annually and would raise roughly $5 billion to $6 billion over the coming decade, the aide said.
 Democrats might use it to help pay for an upcoming effort being pushed by President Barack Obama to keep college students' loan rates from doubling this summer, to finance another initiative or for deficit reduction.

-This Democratic plan, which has been under discussion among congressional and Obama administration aides, would tighten the definition of S corporation income on which payroll taxes must be paid.
-The idea is likely to face strong Republican opposition in the Senate, but Democrats believe there would be political value in forcing GOP senators to vote on the measure, win or lose.
+This Democratic plan - which has been under discussion among congressional and Obama administration aides - would tighten the definition of S corporation income on which payroll taxes must be paid.
+The idea is likely to face strong Republican opposition in the Senate, but Democrats believe there would be political value in simply forcing GOP senators to vote on the measure, win or lose.